sendgrid/docs/source/API_Reference/Web_API_v3/Suppression_Management/suppressions.md

 {% endanchor %}

 Use this endpoint to determine if a given list of emails exists in the given suppression group.

-This endpoint will return a subset of emails from the request that exist in the suppression group.
+When given a list of email addresses and a group ID, this endpoint will return only the email addresses that have been unsubscribed from the given group.

 {% parameters post %}
   {% parameter group_id Yes 'integer' 'The ID of the group that you would like to search.' %}
 {% endparameters %}

-{% apiv3example get GET https://api.sendgrid.com/v3/asm/groups/:group_id/suppressions %}
+{% apiv3example get GET https://api.sendgrid.com/v3/asm/groups/:group_id/suppressions/search %}

 {% apiv3requestbody %}
 {
   "recipient_emails": [
-    "exists1@example.com",
+    "test1@example.com",
-    "exists2@example.com",
+    "test2@example.com",
-    "doesnotexists@example.com"
+    "test3@example.com"
   ]
 }
 {% endapiv3requestbody %}